 5 High Paying Jobs You Can Get with a Bachelor’s Degree

-You might think the highest paying jobs all require a master’s degree and at least a decade of experience, but that’s just not true.
-Turns out you don’t need to spend years—and a bank full of money—on law or medical school to land jobs that pay well.
+You might think high paying jobs all require a master’s degree and at least a decade of experience, but that’s just not true.
+Turns out you don’t need to spend years—and a bank full of money—on law or medical school to land high paying jobs.
 In fact, some of the best-paid jobs in the United States require just a bachelor’s degree.

-Find your dream job on this list of five gigs that come close to or hit six figures.
+Find your dream job on this list of five high paying jobs that come close to or hit six figures.
 All the salaries listed below are median averages from 2017, compiled by the U.S. Bureau of Labor Statistics.

 Physical Scientist $103,990

-Fancy yourself a Doc Brown type?
-Or love the way you look in a lab coat surrounded by beakers?
+Have an innate love of the scientific method?
+Or even just the way you look in a lab coat surrounded by beakers?
 This could be the path for you!
 Physical scientists specialize in disciplines that don’t deal with living creatures but focus instead on physical properties and energy.

 While the big subjects from your school days might immediately spring to mind (physics, chemistry, astronomy, and geology), don’t sleep on rising fields like nanotechnology, climatology, or computer science.
 There’s a whole list of focus areas waiting for further exploration.